 In 2021/22, our municipality sent nearly 22,000 tonnes of rubbish to landfill.
-This waste represents a loss of essential resources and causes impacts on land and greenhouse gas emissions.
+This waste represents the loss of essential resources and impacts on land and greenhouse gas emissions.

-Before Council introduced the kerbside FOGO service, much of the municipality's food waste ended up in landfills.
-When it is left in landfill, rotting food waste creates methane, a greenhouse gas 20 times stronger than carbon dioxide.
-Through Council's communal food organics hubs and kerbside FOGO service, more than 1000 tonnes of food and garden materials have been diverted from landfill.
+Before Council introduced the kerbside food and garden organics service, much of the City of Port Phillip's food waste ended up in landfills.
+When it is left in landfills, rotting food waste creates methane, a greenhouse gas 20 times stronger than carbon dioxide.
+Through Council's communal food organics hubs and kerbside food and garden organics service, more than 1000 tonnes of food and garden materials have been diverted from landfill.